Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 Modern endoprosthetics with local infiltration anesthesia (LIA) – low pain, mobile & safe after hip or knee replacement

-1. What is local infiltration analgesia (LIA)?
+1. What is Local Infiltration Analgesia (LIA)?

 Definition and basic principle

-• This cocktail usually contains a local anesthetic (e.g. ropivacaine or bupivacaine), often combined with other substances such as adrenaline (to prolong the effect by constricting blood vessels) or anti-inflammatory additives.
+• This cocktail usually contains a local anesthetic (e.g., ropivacaine or bupivacaine), often combined with other substances such as adrenaline (to prolong the effect by constricting blood vessels) or anti-inflammatory additives.

-Differentiation from other procedures
+Distinction from other procedures

 Why is this so important for patients?

-• Early exercise prevents complications such as thrombosis, circulatory problems or muscle weakness.
+• Early exercise prevents complications such as thrombosis, circulatory problems, or muscle weakness.

 Composition of typical LIA cocktails